WakiMak/trentent.github.io-forked/_posts/2019-02-06-citrix-logon-simulators-part-2.md

                                         </div>

                                         <p>
-                                          Alberta Health Services &#8211;Â Trentent and Saman setup and configured a province-wide Citrix XenApp environmentÂ for AHS.
-This included migrating thousands of users from old, unsupported farms and hundreds of applications. Â They also setup AppV5 to work with our XenApp infrastructure to give us large flexibility in how we choose to deploy or configure our servers.<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+                                          Alberta Health Services -Â Trentent and Saman setup and configured a province-wide Citrix & environmentÂ for AHS.
+This included migrating thousands of users from old, unsupported farms and hundreds of applications. Â They also setup AppV5 to work with our & infrastructure to give us large flexibility in how we choose to deploy or configure our servers.<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                           <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->